Welcome to the Louisiana Folk Roots

 ADVANCED - Means you have progressed on your instrument to the point where you can pick out a tune by yourself, are familiar with double stops or chords, and usually play lead at jams.

-To start your classes just click on “Let’s Learn” above the instrument/instructor below and you will be able to pick your skill level and START PRACTICING!
-Once you get the lesson down why not share a video of your progress with us on our Facebook page!
+To start your classes just click on “Let’s Learn” above the instrument/instructor.
+You will be able to pick your skill level and START PRACTICING!

-Your Instructors/Classes
+Your Instructors/Classes:

 Zydeco Accordion with Rusty Metoyer